• Borderless App

 I applied to several universities in the U.S., including UC Berkeley, UC San Diego, UC Davis, the University of Michigan, and Virginia Tech.
 Since I applied early to Stanford, all my other acceptances were from public universities.
 In total, it costs approximately $90 to apply per school.

-Get into Stanford University with Guidance
+Get into Stanford University with Borderless

 My Stats and Extracurriculars